Ukhrul

-Ukhrul/Hunphun (Meitei pronunciation:/ˈuːkˌɹəl or ˈuːkˌɹʊl/) is a town in the state of Manipur, India.
+Ukhrul (Tangkhul pronunciation:/ˈuːkˌɹəl or ˈuːkˌɹʊl/ is the headquarters of Ukhrul district, one of the hilly district in the state of Manipur, India.
 Ukhrul is the home of the Tangkhul Nagas.
 It is the administrative headquarter of the Ukhrul district.
 There are also four sub-divisions in the district for administering the villages in and around it.
 The villages, however, are governed by the 'village heads'.
+It is also famous for the Shirui Lily.